LoyolaChicagoBooks/introcs-csharp/rst/reviewwhile.rst

     from the user.
 Where do you generally put the code to get more data?

 #.
 In general, what causes an infinite ``while`` loop?

 #.
+A ``while`` loop is generally terminated when the condition in its heading
+    becomes false.
+How else can a program exit from a ``while`` loop?

+#.
+We generally construct a loop so its body is a compound statement,
+    composed of a sequence of statements inside.
+Does it make sense for a member of this sequence to be a return statement?

+#.
+When inside a loop,
+    a return statement should only appear as a sub-statement of what kind of statement?

+#.
 Which of these conditions is safer in general, with *arbitrary*
     ``string`` ``s`` and